Eculizumab use while Breastfeeding

 Summary of Use during Lactation

 Maternal dosages of eculizumab usually produce undetectable levels in breastmilk.
-Because eculizumab is a large protein molecule with a molecular weight of about 148,000, absorption is unlikely because it is probably destroyed in the infant's gastrointestinal tract.
+Because eculizumab is a large protein molecule, it is also likely to be partially destroyed in the infant's gastrointestinal tract and absorption by the infant is probably minimal.
 No adverse effects attributable to eculizumab have been reported in infants who were breastfed during maternal therapy.
+Waiting for at least 2 weeks postpartum to resume therapy may minimize transfer to the infant.

 Maternal Levels.
 Two women began treatment with eculizumab for paroxysmal nocturnal hemoglobinuria during pregnancy and continued receiving the drug postpartum while breastfeeding their infants.
 Serum and breastmilk samples were obtained at 12 hours and 5 days after their last dose.
 Eculizumab was not detectable (assay limit not specified) in breastmilk despite therapeutic serum concentrations.